Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 GLP-1s create the deficit.
 The support stack decides whether that deficit comes with energy, training output, and lean-mass preservation.

-Fatigue first: add NAD+ before building a broad metabolic stack.
+Fatigue first: NAD+ comes in ahead of a broad metabolic stack.
 IM is preferred for active support; oral NR or NMN still counts for maintenance.

-Lean-mass or shape loss: consider GH-axis support, usually tesamorelin when visceral fat, waist, or GLP-1 lean-mass protection is the problem.
+Lean-mass or shape loss: GH-axis support enters here, usually tesamorelin when visceral fat, waist, or GLP-1 lean-mass protection is the problem.
 Ipamorelin can be a cleaner pulse companion when the stack calls for it.

 Recomp or cut use: retatrutide or tirzepatide microdosing can be the actual destination for leaner users.
-Do not chase obesity-trial doses if the goal is food-noise control, waist reduction, and performance preservation.
+Obesity-trial doses are the wrong target when the goal is food-noise control, waist reduction, and performance preservation.

 Related: Retatrutide + NAD+ · Dual-Axis Recomp · GLP-1 Microdosing